⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 How much does Hevy cost?

 Hevy offers a free version with unlimited workouts and routines but some feature limitations.
-Hevy Pro costs $8.99/month or $59.99/year and unlocks advanced analytics, custom exercise creation, CSV exports, and removes some restrictions.
+Hevy Pro costs $2.99/month, $23.99/year, or $74.99 for a lifetime purchase, and unlocks advanced analytics, custom exercise creation, CSV exports, and removes some restrictions.

 What's the difference between Hevy and Strong?